 The degree is a Master’s level (second-cycle) qualification of 90 credits in total.
 It takes approximately two years to complete as it is a part-time programme.
 The degree consists of blended studies accomplished while working.
 All of the course assignments and the research based development assignment (Master’s thesis) are completed on behalf of the organisation that has commissioned them.

 The Master´s degree consists of online lectures, e-learning, independent learning, group work, discussions and assignments.
-Each semester will start with an intensive week either online or in Kajaani, otherwise the studies will be completed via e-learning environments (online, distance learning).
-Please note that the studies do not require full-time attendance in Finland therefore the students are advised to apply only for a short-term visa (if applicable) for the intensive weeks.
+Each semester will start with an intensive week online and the studies will be completed fully via e-learning environments (online, distance learning).
+Please note that the studies do not require full-time attendance in Finland therefore the students are advised to apply only for a short-term visa (if applicable) for the possible intensive weeks.

 The online lectures are delivered every or every second week, one evening per week.
 The assignments for each study module are based on a theoretical framework which is then applied to develop the practices and activities of your work place / organization.
 A part of the studies will be completed in collaboration with our international partner universities, either in Kajaani or abroad.